 Lead management should not be confused with lead nurturing, which is a specific part of lead management that takes place towards the end of the process.

 Giving customers the information they need to continue through the funnel is the primary objective of lead management.
 When different parts of a business' marketing organization are out of step, or leads are not properly qualified, customers can receive duplicate or non-relevant information - resulting in the death sentence for an otherwise on-track conversion.
-Simply managing leads in an efficient manner, whether it's a CRM or other marketing tool, reduces manual work for an online business and improves the customer experience.
+Simply managing leads in an efficient manner, whether it's a CRM or other B2B lead generation strategy, reduces manual work for an online business and improves the customer experience.

 The first part of the lead management process is advertising and actually acquiring leads.
 Nothing can be done until potential customers have been reached.